leggedrobotics/physical_terrain_parameter_learning/README.md

 **Things to Notice:**
 - The provided code/model currently supports **ANYmal D** only.
 Using it with a different robot or policy may require code modifications and retraining.
 - Predictions can be noisy in real-world deployment (friction estimates are typically noisier than stiffness).
-We recommend using the decoder output as a **relative** or **reference measurement** rather than relying on absolute values.
+We recommend interpreting the decoder output as **relative** indicators rather than absolute measurements.

 ## 1. Stand-alone Pre-trained Physical Decoder (Folder: [physical_decoder](physical_decoder/))